We Broke Down the Top 5 Grocery Delivery Services So You Don’t Have to

 I’m not trying to tell you the cost, whatever it is, isn’t worth it.
 I’ll be the first to leave the shopping and driving to someone else who can do it more efficiently than I can.

 But when you have to dig around for pricing, restrictions, delivery times and other information about the steadily increasing number of grocery delivery services, you can lose sight of sensibility.
-You can get sucked into the novelty of ordering leeks through an app without thinking about how the service fits into
+You can get sucked into the novelty of ordering leeks through an app without thinking about how the service fits into your grocery budget.

 So to cut through all the marketing speak, I’ve broken down the details on five widely available grocery delivery services.
 Review the list before you sign up for a delivery service, and order those leeks with confidence.